bckohan/django-routines/doc/source/index.rst

 .. note::

-    Routines commands are run in the order they are registered, or by priority_.
+    Routine commands are run in the order they are registered, or by priority_.

 .. literalinclude:: ../../examples/readme.py
     :caption: settings.py